armbian/documentation/docs/Community_IRC.md

 As announced in the [forums](https://forum.armbian.com/topic/12803-armbian-irc-channel/) everyone interested can communicate in realtime using the [internet relay chat (or *IRC*)](https://de.wikipedia.org/wiki/Internet_Relay_Chat).
 Well known clients for CLI are [Weechat](https://weechat.org/) or [Irssi](https://irssi.org/) and for GUI [Hexchat](https://hexchat.github.io/).

-Besides, that communication is also possible via Matrix or our (unofficial) Discord server.
+Besides that communication is also possible via Matrix or Discord.

 ## 🔌 Connect